 1. Introduction

 In this tutorial, we are going to present several ways to read a file in Kotlin.
-Kotlin is a cross-platform, general-purpose programming language that is becoming more and more popular since it is now the preferred language for Android app developers.
+Kotlin is a cross-platform, general-purpose programming language that is becoming more and more popular since it is now the preferred language for Android app development.

 Related Posts: